Campbell University Jerry M. Wallace School of Osteopathic Medicine

 Type: Private, non-profit

-CUSOM hold provisional accreditation status from the Commission of Osteopathic College Accreditation (COCA).
-Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS COC), and is one of three private universities in North Carolina to achieve Level VI accreditation.
+The Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) is accredited by the Commission of Osteopathic College Accreditation (COCA).
+CUSOM is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and is one of three private universities in North Carolina to achieve Level VI accreditation.

 CUSOM, located on 20 acres adjacent to the university's golf course, consists of 96,500 square feet of classroom, clinical simulation and small group rooms, as well as student activity and administrative office space.
 The design fits comfortably with the architectural character that defines the Campbell University campus.
 The building brings together medical students, faculty, and administration in a state-of-the-art training facility.
-In addition, CUSOM has more than 3000 square feet of laboratory space and an approximately 7000 square feet of research space in a facility adjacent to the medical school.
+CUSOM has more than 10,000 square feet of dedicated research space, including 7,000 square feet of newly-constructed labs in a facility adjacent to the medical school.

 Student residence options: